David Charles Manners: Early life

-Manners is of British, French, Swedish and Ashkenazi ancestry.
+Manners is of British, French and Swedish ancestry.
 According to Manners, his mother was raised in Sussex, his father on India's North-West Frontier and in East Punjab.

 Career

 Manners worked as a theatre designer, primarily with Adventures in Motion Pictures.
 He was appointed Design Associate with the company in 1992.
 His designs included Matthew Bourne's Infernal Galop (1989; revived 1992), Deadly Serious (1992), The Percys of Fitzrovia (1992) and Drip: a Narcissistic Love Story (BBC's Dance for the Camera, 1993).
 2012 saw Infernal Galop revived by Bourne's New Adventures, as part of the 20th anniversary celebrations of the founding of his companies.

 He also designed the first Italian translation of Bernstein's Candide for Graham Vick at Batignano, Tuscany.

+He is now Event Design Director at Grange Park Opera.

 Awarded a BA degree in Music from Newton Park College, Bath, he went on to train in physical medicine and subsequently worked for thirteen years as physical therapist with musicians, conductors and singers at Glyndebourne Festival Opera.

 He is a contributor to various journals including the National Geographic Traveller magazine.

 His first book, In the Shadow of Crows, was published in 2009 by Reportage Press.
 A second edition, published by Signal Books, was released in August 2011.

 Manners spent 2011 in collaboration with Jerwood Award-winning choreographer and director Ben Wright, creating text to inspire a new work for the dance company bgroup, which was taken on a national tour in the UK.

 His second book, Limitless Sky, was released by Rider (imprint), a Random House division, in June 2014.
 It has subsequently been published in translation, in both Lithuanian and Turkish.
 Lithuania's television channel tv3 recommended Limitless Sky in its 20 Best Books for the Summer in 2015.